 - While the dough chills, print and cut out the templates for the house (found at the end of this recipe).
 You will need two of each.

 - Preheat the oven to 375 F and line two large baking sheets with parchment paper or as silicone baking mat*.
 Divide the chilled dough into two, and using a lightly floured surface, roll each section out into a large rectangle, about 1/4″ thick.
 Place the cut-outs on top of the dough and using a sharp knife, outline around the cut-outs, keeping the outlined pieces in place.
 Bake the dough for 13-15 minutes or until the dough feels firm to the touch.

 - Place the cut-out patterns on top of the outlines again and trim to ensure the pieces are the correct size.
+You will want to make sure the sides are shorter than the roof, at least by 1/2″.
+Sometimes the pieces spread in the oven, so trim the sides as necessary.
+Place them on top of the roof pieces to see.
 Remove the cut-out pieces and place on a wire rack to cool completely.